piotrekg35/TeoriaGrafow2021PG/README.md

 ### Other lines represent vertexes.
 In those lines:
 -First number is the number of edges coming from the vertex
 -Next, there are pairs of vertex, where the edge enters and the weight of the edge.
--First line is a source, the last one is an outlet.
+-First line is a source, the last one is an snik.
 ### Example
 ```
 6